Important: migration to Microsoft MFA for authentication

-Note: two-step authentication is mandatory University policy for all staff and postgraduate researchers.
-It's optional for postgraduate taught and undergraduate students.
-For security reasons you are also required to set security questions for your account, this makes it easier for you to reset your password should you forget it.
+Note: Enabling two-step is University policy.
+For security reasons you are also required to set security questions for your account; this makes it easier for you to reset your password should you forget it.

 When two-step authentication is enabled, the sign-in process is as follows:

 - You're prompted to enter a verification code – a six-digit number.

 - Generate the code on your phone using an authenticator app or receive a code by text message.

 - If the code you type matches the code on your phone, you're signed in successfully.

 To avoid having to type a code each time you sign in, choose a duration from the Don't ask for a code again on this device drop-down list: until you close your browser; one week; one month; six months or one year.
 (Only recommended for devices that you're confident are physically secure.)Note: During private browsing sessions, or when your browser settings delete cookies when you close the browser, you're always prompted to enter a verification code each time you sign in, even if you have previously selected Don't ask for a code again on this device.

 - Sign in with a text message

 - Sign in when you don't have your phone with you

 - Use an alternative device to authenticate